ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish.md

   #unset req.http./*  */;
   #unset req.http.Cookie;
 ```
+Varnish will not a reload for this to take affect.

 ## Memory Limit
 The default memory limit in Varnish is 256M.
 You may want to increase this, especially if you are using Varnish for Full Page Cache.
 You can do this by changing the value under VARNISH_STORAGE in the file /etc/varnish/varnish.params.